chsxf/mfx.wiki.mirror/Using-Templates.md

 MFX default router's behaviour when mapping routes to templates is to complete the templates root folder path with the route provider name as a sub folder and the route name as the file name.

-For the `testroute/hello` route, the resulting path would be `application/views/TestRoute/hello.twig` (with respect of the case).
+For the `testroute/hello` route, the resulting path would be `views/TestRoute/hello.twig` (with respect of the case).

 ### Updating the Folder Structure

-Add a `views` folder to the `application` folder, then a `TestRoute` folder in it.
+Add a `views` folder at the root level, then a `TestRoute` folder in it.

 After that, we have to create a `hello.twig` file and paste these lines in it: